jahleeljackson/essays/README.md

 #### 1.2

-If you are, then you are definitionally not living within you're preferred reality (unless a masochistic tendency is part of your preferred reality).
+If you are, then you are definitionally not living within your preferred reality (unless a masochistic tendency is part of your preferred reality).

 #### 1.3